 Herbs – flat leaf parsley, basil & mint

 These are the things I find most useful in my life.
 A few cut flowers to take to friends and put in the house.
-Enough salad to never have to buy bags of the stuff through the summer.
+Enough salad to never have to buy hated plastic bags of the stuff through the summer.
 French beans for the kids.
-Greens for nutri bullets/juicers.
+Greens for because they’re easy and provide through the winter too.
 Potatoes, edible flowers and chioggia beetroot for when friends come round.
 Most things I choose are aesthetic too but thats half the point of growing them to me.

 I have a small greenhouse that I inherited but you could start seeds on a window sill or just go and buy seedlings from the garden centre or the likes of Sarah Raven.
 You won’t necessarily get everything or the varieties I recommend but you should be able to get a good choice of sweet peas, french beans, courgettes and peas as seedlings.